 Public transportation within towns and cities outside of Guatemala City is chiefly provided by newish, crowded minibuses.
 They're useful to travelers mainly in the more spread-out cities such as Quetzaltenango and Huehuetenango.
-Guatemala City has its own forms of bus services – the old red buses that are not recommended for safety reasons and the newer fleets of TransMetro and TransUrbano buses.
+Guatemala City has its own forms of bus services – the old red buses (not recommended for safety reasons) and the newer fleets of TransMetro and TransUrbano buses.

 If you've spent any time in Asia, you'll be very familiar with the tuk-tuk, a three-wheeled minitaxi nominally seating three passengers and a driver, but obviously capable of carrying twice that amount.

 Named for the noise their little lawnmower engines make, tuk-tuks are best for short hops around town – expect to pay somewhere around Q5 to Q10 per person.
 Hail them the way you would a normal taxi.

 Taxis are fairly plentiful in most significant towns.
 A 10-minute ride can cost about Q60, which is relatively expensive – expect to hear plenty of woeful tales from taxi drivers about the price of gasoline.
 Except for some taxis in Guatemala City, they don't use meters: you must agree upon the fare before you set off – best before you get in, in fact.
 Uber is available in Guatemala City and Antigua.

 If you feel reluctant to take on the Guatemalan roads, an interesting alternative to car hire can be to hire a taxi driver for an extended time.
 This often works out only slightly more expensive than renting and gives you all the freedom and comfort without the stress of having to drive.